edjunma/face-recognition-brain-webapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), guided by @aneagoie, and created by yours truly @edjunma.

 ## Available Scripts